Texas man hurt in accident in Blaine County

 According to the report, Smith was driving a 2020 International semi south on Oklahoma 51A when he went off the road to the right and hit a sign.
 His semi rolled once, coming to rest on its wheels.

 The report lists unsafe speed as the cause.
-Smith's condition at the time of the accident and if he was wearing a seat belt are listed as unknown.
+Smith's condition at the time of the accident and if he was wearing a seat belt are listed on the report as unknown.

 Commented